University at Buffalo School of Law, The State University of New York

 The General LLM provides professionals with the flexibility to create a highly specialized course of study that draws on our excellence in research, classroom instruction, and experiential learning.
 LLM students have access to nearly all of the courses offered at the law school and can spend their time focusing primarily on the wide range of subjects offered each semester (including those students who need an LLM to become eligible to sit for the New York Bar Exam).
 Students can also engage in research, working closely with a member of our faculty on a master’s thesis or an independent study.
 And they can take advantage of the many opportunities to learn law and the legal profession through our pioneering clinical programs, externships, and judicial clerkships.
 Admitted students receive one-on-one academic advisement in the selection of their courses to help them navigate through our substantial range of course offerings and practical learning opportunities.

-Our innovative Cross-Border Legal Studies LLM Program, one of the first of its kind in the United States, recognizes the increasingly global nature of legal practice and the need for skilled attorneys to guide clients through their cross-border interactions.
+Our innovative Cross-Border Legal Studies LLM Program recognizes the increasingly global nature of legal practice and the need for skilled attorneys to guide clients through cross-border interactions.
 Located just 20 minutes from Canada, the US’s largest trading partner, the School of Law is uniquely situated to provide students with exposure to cross-border legal issues both inside and outside the classroom.
 A strong network of alumni based in Buffalo, New York and Ontario, Canada engage in a wide range of cross-border legal practice including trade, tax, immigration, real estate, and corporate and transactional work.
 These practitioners serve as community partners in the program and informal mentors to LLM students throughout the course of their studies.
 In addition, each student is assigned an academic advisor to provide one-on-one guidance throughout the program.

 JSD Program

 The Doctor of Juridical Science is the law school’s most advanced degree.
-It makes full use of our creative and interdisciplinary faculty to prepare students for careers as law professors, judicial and other public offices, as well as high-level policy positions in international organizations.
+It makes full use of our creative and interdisciplinary faculty to prepare students for careers as law professors, in judicial and other public offices, or as high-level policymakers in international organizations.

 Our program trains legal scholars to employ interdisciplinary tools to observe, analyze and assess legal doctrines, policies and institutions.
 It is designed to enable students to: